pfheatwole/thesis/source/introduction.rst

 [[Consider both the vertical and horizontal components.
 Consider both pre-flight (flight planning) and in-flight scenarios.]]

+[[Another advantage of wind patterns is that they are practical: they focus on what did happen, not what might happen in theory.
+All the other means of predicting the wind field, like meteorological models, etc, are only useful if the theory is able to produce an accurate causal model; if a causal model is wrong, its predictions are wrong.]]

 ..
 What challenges are involved?